mjngxwnj/Traffic-and-Weather-Data-Streaming-Pipeline/README.md

   + **wind_direction**: Convert wind degree to a categorical feature (e.g., North, South, East, West).
   + **humidex**: Reflects perceived heat, considering temperature and humidity.
   + **heat_index**: Combines temperature and humidity to indicate heat and **health risks**.
+- Then, data will be loaded into **Cassandra** for low latency queries and for streaming dashboard application.
 ### Batch Layer
+- The **Batch Layer** processes historical traffic and weather data in scheduled batches (daily) using Spark.
+- Data is consumed from **Kafka** at regular intervals (daily) and stored in HDFS with **partitioning** for efficient storage and processing.
 -